aptech/docs/docs/CR-writer.rst

 Purpose
 ----------------
-Writes a matrix to a GAUSS data set.
+Writes a matrix to a GAUSS dataset.

 Format
 ----------------